Middleton Park House

 It stands on a gentle hill on a kilometre-long avenue looking towards Lough Ennell.
 It is a detached six-bay two-storey building with the central two bays slightly projecting from the façade.
 It has a slate roof and a projecting single-storey limestone Ionic entrance portico.
-Other features of the house are its under-floor heating system, stone bifurcated staircase leading to the Gallery Landing and three-story-high atrium lantern located in the Main Hall.
+Other features of the house are its under-floor heating system, stone bifurcated staircase leading to the Gallery Landing and three-storey-high atrium lantern located in the Main Hall.
 At one end of the house is a cast-iron conservatory, one of only a few Richard Turner conservatories to be found in Ireland.